Things to know when doing business with Russia

 Russia invaded Ukraine

 Russia invaded Ukraine on 24 February 2022.
 Russia supports pro-Russian rebels in the Donetsk and Luhansk regions in eastern Ukraine.
 Three days before the raid, Russian President Vladimir Putin recognised the self-proclaimed “People's Republics” of Donetsk and Luhansk in Ukraine.
 Several countries, including the United States and the EU, immediately responded with sanctions against Russia.

 The sanctions include, among other things, a ban on doing business with certain Russian individuals, companies, and organisations.
 In addition, there is an export or import ban on various products and services.
 Several Russian banks have been disconnected from the SWIFT international payment system.
 For some banks, there is a complete transaction ban.
-On 25 February 2023, the EU adopted the 10th package of sanctions (in Dutch).
+On 18 December 2023, the EU adopted the 12th package .
 This package includes:

-Keep an eye on the Netherlands Enterprise Agency (RVO) website for current developments (in Dutch) and a complete overview of the EU sanctions.
-The Russia Business Desk (in Dutch) answers questions about the sanctions.
+Keep an eye on the Netherlands Enterprise Agency (RVO) website for (in Dutch) and a complete overview of the .
+The Russia (in Dutch) answers questions about the sanctions.

 There have been sanctions against Russia for a while, partly because of the annexation of Crimea and Sevastopol in 2014.
 For example, there is a complete import ban on products from Crimea and Sevastopol.
 Since 1 July 2016, the EU has extended these sanctions against Russia by six months each time.
 The sanctions are still in effect.